looker/lookerbot/README.md

 If you choose to remove the image files from S3, the Slack messages that relied on those images will be blank.

-### Contributing

-Pull Requests are welcome – we'd love to have help expanding the bot's functionality.

-##### Running Locally for Development
+### Running Locally for Development

 1. Install Ruby and Node.js on your local machine.
 2. Install [foreman](https://github.com/ddollar/foreman) with `gem install foreman`
 3. Add your environment variables to a file called `.env` at the base of the repo.
 4. Install dependencies with `npm install`
 5. Run the bot with `foreman start`

+### Contributing

+Pull Requests are welcome – we'd love to have help expanding the bot's functionality.

+If you have any trouble with the bot, please open an issue so we can help you out!